Rabbi Aaron Bergman

 Ruth Weiss Bergman

 Ruth Weiss Bergman has been teaching in the Detroit Jewish community for 22 years.
 She taught for the Midrasha College of Jewish Studies, Hillel Day School, Frankel Jewish Academy, Global Day of Jewish Learning and Women’s Day of Learning.
 Ms. Bergman is currently an instructor for Melton, Melton Scholars Curriculum and FedEd classes.

 Rabbi Michael Cohen is the Rabbi of Young Israel of Oak Park.
-He comes from a diverse background; born in England to parents who came from the Iraqi Community in India, he studied in Carmel College the first Jewish Boarding School of its kind in England, and in the Yeshivot of D’var Yerushalayim, Gateshead and The Mir in Jerusalem.
-Rabbi Cohen is a student of some of the foremost teachers of Mussar including the authors of many modern day classics.
+He comes from a diverse background; born in England to parents who came from the Iraqi Community in India, he studied in Carmel College and in the Yeshivot of D’var Yerushalayim, Gateshead and The Mir in Jerusalem.
+Rabbi Cohen is a student of some of the foremost teachers of Mussar.
 He was the Rabbi of the Sephardi Community of Greater Detroit from 2002-2007.